hashicorp/consul/website/source/docs/connect/ca.html.md

 The CA provider abstraction enables Consul to support multiple systems for storing and signing certificates.
 Consul ships with a [built-in CA](/docs/connect/ca/consul.html) which generates and stores the root certificate and private key on the Consul servers.
-Consul also also built-in support for
+Consul also has built-in support for
 [Vault as a CA](/docs/connect/ca/vault.html).
 With Vault, the root certificate and private key material remain with the Vault cluster.
 A future version of